snoonetIRC/website/content/le-guidelines.md

 6. Have a valid return official email address; and
 7. Be sent on law enforcement letterhead to lawenforcement [at] snoonet.org with the subject line reading “Preservation Request – User: [insert relevant username here]”.

-Unless Snoonet receives an additional preservation request, Snoonet will, after 90 days, release the preservation and the preserved records will be subject to Snoonet’s normal retention or destruction schedules.
+Unless Snoonet receives an additional preservation request, Snoonet will, after 90 days, release the preservation and the preserved records will be subject to Snoonet's normal retention or destruction schedules.

 Will users be notified of a preservation request on their user account?